tomoko-tiba/Paradise_CCI_Graduation_Project2023/README.md

 ## Week 04 Further Attempts Based on Plan 2

+**Because the visual style of the first proposal was too juvenile and not suitable for the serious theme I wanted to convey, I abandoned that approach and began exploring a second proposal.**

 **Setup Game Mechanics**

 To make the player's objectives clearer during the game, here are the specific steps for the game design: